 In late June 2007 Gippsland then experienced its largest flood event since 1998.
 Record flood levels occurred in eight major river systems and resulted in 30 people from the township of Newry being airlifted to safety.
 The floods impacted 1530 farms, damaged 168 homes, killed 2469 sheep and 1336 cattle.
 Including support of state and federal government and a major donation from a Melbourne based philanthropic trust the Fund was able to distribute over $550,000 to 254 families and farmers and 16 small rural businesses.
 These disbursements occurred across four local government areas.
 These appeals ran consecutively and the 2007 Flood appeal was the second largest in GERF’s history.
 We received widespread community support and worked closely with all recovery agencies to ensure our funds were co-ordinated, needs based and made on an equitable basis.

 The horrific 2009 Black Saturday Fires in Gippsland have since proved to be the Fund’s largest and most complex appeal.
 This resulted in financial assistance to 856 families with over $4.1M in aid to the impacted communities.
 None of this aid would be possible without the continuing wonderful and generous support of the whole of the Gippsland community.

-Since 2009, several bushfire events and one flood event have, once again, seen hundreds of grants from the fund.
+Between 2009 and 2020, several bushfire events and one flood event saw hundreds of grants from the fund.